 WHAT ARE TANNINS?

 Tannins are a group of phenol compounds found in most plants called “polyphenols”.
-These polyphenols are, for the most part, soluble in water, and therefore are largely responsible for giving wine a defined structure or body, adding balance, complexity and structure, as well as acting as a preservative to enable a wine to age longer.
+These polyphenols are largely responsible for giving wine a defined structure, or body, adding balance, complexity and structure, as well as acting as a natural preservative to enable a wine to age longer.